linazoo/third-phase/week-7/weekend.md

 Choose a [Gemsy Talk Topic](../resources/gemsy_talk_topics.md) (using a Gem within a Rails app) and prepare your lightning talk.

+** Rails Checkpoint **

+Work on this solo [rails checkpoint challenge](../../../../rails-checkpoint-challenge) and submit a PR for review when you are finished.
+Please finish it before Monday.

 **Solo Project**

 We want you to take this opportunity before final projects begin to build something that satisfies and expands your curiosity.
 Build an app with a client-side framework.
 Explore a different data store.
 Deploy a Rails application to a VPS like DigitalOcean or Linode that you set up yourself.
 Write a JavaScript game.
 Write an app in Python.
 Write one tiny app six times in six different JavaScript frameworks.